Gurkamal27/Load-Duration-Curve-Tool/README.md

 ## Application User Interface

-When running the application you are greated with a user interface.
-The way the tool is configured, you are not required to input anything and the preset sampling is for 5 minuite data.
-Persentage testpoints and data minuipulation are not required to run the program. data minipulation is disabled unless one is secelected and multiple can bee selected such as Summer in 2021 or January in 2019, howerver the dates selected must exist within the data file otherwise errors will occur.
+Upon launching the application, you'll be presented with a user-friendly interface.
+The tool is set up so that no input is required and the default sampling is set to 5-minute data.
+Percentage testpoints and data manipulation are not necessary to run the program.
+Data manipulation is only enabled if a specific option is selected, such as "Summer in 2021" or "January in 2019."
+However, it's important to note that the chosen dates must be present in the data file, or errors may occur.

 ![App Screenshot](Source/UI.PNG)

-after submitting the initail perameters you are greated with several pop out windows that request you to select the required files/folders.
-The red indicator shows what file to select, in this case the request is to open a .csv data file.
+After entering the initial parameters, you'll be presented with several pop-up windows requesting file/folder selections.
+The red indicator shows where the pop-up will indicate what needs to be selected, in this case, it will indicate a .csv data file.

 <img src="Source/interface.PNG"  width="800" height="385">